rubensz/hypotermi/README.md

-# HYPOTERMI [SCREENPLAY] :clapper: :movie_camera: :page_with_curl:
+# HYPOTERMI [screenplay] :clapper: :movie_camera: :page_with_curl:

 ### Tagline
 Two families are faced with the dilemma to either flee or hunker down during a coming ice age in Sweden.

+### Github x Screenwriting
-(If you're wondering why the heck this screenplay is on Github or you don't know anything about git, repos or fountain – see this [short introduction](http://rubensznajderman.com/fountain-noobs).)
+If you're wondering why the heck this screenplay is on Github – mainly a platform for coding – or you don't know anything about git, repos or fountain – see this [short introduction](http://rubensznajderman.com/fountain-noobs).)

 ### Read the screenplay :page_facing_up: